aliu139/SplashAtCornell/README.md

 * Hit save
 * Make sure to hit ``` Ctrl + Shift + R ``` to reload the page properly!

+## How to Add a Page?
+* Type in the url you want
+* Error page will display with the option of creating the page
+* Follow instructions

 ## Helpful Links
 In the event that you have questions about the Django app used to run the site, please refer to